Frantzcenatus/GenZChatBot/README.md

-# Gen Z Chatbot with Streamlit
+# Gen Z Chatbot

-A chatbot built with Streamlit and Google Gemini AI that translates responses into Gen Z slang.
+A chatbot built with Google Gemini AI that translates responses into Gen Z slang.
 Ask any question and get answers delivered in authentic Gen Z language.

 ## Features